New non-extremal and BPS hairy black holes in gauged $\,\mathcal{N}=2\,$ and $\,\mathcal{N}=8\,$ supergravity: truncations

+We still require, in this new symplectic frame, the constraint \eqref{eq:pseudoscalarcond} as a sufficient condition for the consistent truncation of the $\N=8$ pseudoscalar fields in the $\textbf{35}_\text{c\,}$.
 The embedding of the $\nu=4/3$ model in the maximal theory is more subtle and will be dealt with in a future work.
-In the remaining cases \,$\nu=\infty$\, or \,$\nu=\pm2$, our solutions can be indeed extended to charged solutions within $\mathcal{N}=8$ ${\rm SO}(8)$ gauged supergravity, within the bosonic part of the STU truncation of it.
+In the remaining cases \,$\nu=\infty$\, or \,$\nu=\pm2$, our solutions can be indeed extended to charged solutions within $\mathcal{N}=8$, $\SO(8)$ gauged supergravity, within the bosonic part of the STU truncation of it.
 All the non-supersymmetric solutions presented here have a non-trivial $\omega$-parameter, and we believe they are all new except the $\nu=\pm 2$ and the $\nu=\infty$ case, which were found in the non-dyonic case by Duff and Liu (see Appendix \ref{app:cases}).
 We have also found that in the supersymmetric limit the $\omega$-parameter is fixed: therefore, it is plausible that these solutions are BPS black holes of the usual de Wit-Nicolai maximal supergravity and can be uplifted to 11 dimensions.
+As far as the regular supersymmetric solutions are concerned (Sect.\ \ref{sec:susybh}), we have seen that the regularity condition $\alpha^2=L^{-2}$ can be satisfied by setting $\omega=0$, see eqs.\ \eqref{eq:chargednu4id}.
+This implies that those black holes are also solutions to the original De Wit and Nicolai maximal supergravity, whose embedding in the $D=11$ supergravity is well known.
+This also allows for an eleven-dimensional description of the same solutions.